optuna/optuna-dashboard/CONTRIBUTING.md

 # Developers Guide

 Thank you for your interest in contributing to the Optuna Dashboard project!
-This document will provide you with an overview of the repository structure and how to build optuna-dashboard.
+This document will provide you with an overview of the repository structure and instructions on how to build optuna-dashboard.

 ## Repository Structure